Shot on the OM-D E-M5 Mark II with the 35mm f2.8 Canon FD Lens using High Res Shot UnEdited

 Shot on the iPhone 6s Plus

-The overall build is prefect.
+The overall build is perfect.
 Small, solid metal/quality plastic construction all around.
-It felt heavier than the larger 25mm I had before, if not more dense.
+It felt heavier than the larger 25mm I had before, if not denser.
 I was never worried about breaking it in use and when I would bump it into things it seemed to bump back just as hard.
-Ill be honest I hate using neck straps and rarely do but it was simply too hot in Cuba for me to carry my backpack around which means my Peak Design Capture Clip couldn’t be used.
-If you read/herd my review on the OM-D E-M5 Mark II you would understand I didn’t overall like the grip even though I’m use to it now.
+I’ll be honest I hate using neck straps and rarely do but it was simply too hot in Cuba for me to carry my backpack around which means my Peak Design Capture Clip couldn’t be used.
+If you read/heard my review on the OM-D E-M5 Mark II you would understand I didn’t overall like the grip even though I’m used to it now.
 So I had to use a strap and let me tell you did my camera and lens take a beating.
-I would get up from a tables and the lens and camera go smashing nose first into the edge of the table.
-They would both shrugging it off like it was nothing.
-I expect this kind of solidarity coming from the OM-D E-M5 Mark II which was build for it but not the lens.
+I would get up from tables and the lens and camera go smashing nose first into the edge of the table.
+They would both shrug it off like it was nothing.
+I expect this kind of solidarity coming from the OM-D E-M5 Mark II which was built for it but not the lens.
 Simply put I was impressed at how well it can take a beating.

 Shot on the OM-D E-M5 Mark II with the 17mm f1.8

-In conclusion I would say it was worth every penny.
+In conclusion, I would say it was worth every penny.
 When I got it I thought I would return it if I didn’t like it.
-(Same with the OM-D E-M5 Mark II) In the end I couldn’t let either of them go.
-The only thing that would make this lens perfect in my eyes is if it had weather sealing.
-Cant have it all I guess.
+(Same with the OM-D E-M5 Mark II) In the end, I couldn’t let either of them go.
+The only thing that would make this lens perfect in my eyes as if it had weather sealing.
+Can’t have it all I guess.
 If you are looking at this lens I highly recommend it and if you are thinking about this vs his brother the 25mm, I still highly recommend this over that.
-Now thats not a 35mm vs 50mm thing thats this particular 17mm vs that particular 25mm thing.
-If you want to see my comparison and thoughts on the 35mm focal length vs the 50mm focal length check the links bellow.
-I cant say more good things about this lens from a general use standpoint and a street photographer standpoint.
+Now that’s not a 35mm vs 50mm thing that this particular 17mm vs that particular 25mm thing.
+If you want to see my comparison and thoughts on the 35mm focal length vs the 50mm focal length check the links below.
+I can’t say more good things about this lens from a general use standpoint and a street photographer standpoint.